Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

   1. **The Astro CLI Installed.** We will be using the Astro CLI to create our Airflow environments.
 Please install the Astro CLI on your desired OS by following the [Astro CLI setup instructions](https://docs.astronomer.io/astro/cli/install-cli)

 ### What You’ll Build
 - A simple working Airflow pipeline with dbt and Snowflake
+- A slightly more complex Airflow pipeline that incorporates Snowpark to analyze your data with Python

 <!-- ------------------------ -->
 ## Set up of environment